 15.0 Compliance with Laws and Regulations

-BCCKOP, as Operator of the Facility, shall comply fully with all applicable federal, state, and local statutes, laws, rules, regulations, ordinances, orders and decrees ("Laws") applicable to the operation of the Facility and its performance under this Agreement.
-BCCKOP, on behalf of and at the direction of CLIENT, shall secure all applicable permits, approvals, inspections and easements, and prepare all necessary applications, reports, and forms to comply with such Laws in a timely fashion.
+BCCKOP, as Operator of the Facility, shall comply fully with Laws applicable to the operation of the Facility and its performance under this Agreement.
+BCCKOP, on behalf of and upon request of CLIENT, shall secure all applicable permits, approvals, inspections and easements, and prepare all necessary applications, reports, and forms to comply with such Laws in a timely fashion.

-16.0 Claims and Lawsuits

-Upon receipt of any notice, claim or demand relating to the Facility or any portion thereof, BCCKOP shall promptly deliver to CLIENT a copy of all material received, and it shall be the responsibility of CLIENT to handle any claim or litigation arising therefrom.
-CLIENT shall hire and pay any attorneys and consultants, which may be required to defend any such claim, and pay for any judgments or settlements resulting therefrom except for claims that involve the gross negligence or willful misconduct of BCCKOP.
-If a claim involves an allegation of gross negligence or willful misconduct by BCCKOP, then CLIENT shall notify BCCKOP of its belief and the Parties will discuss the handling of the matter.
+16.0 This Section Deleted in its Entirety

 17.0 Representations and Warranties of BCCKOP